 Since its opening, the course has grown in popularity.
 It has created a community of all ages, who come out to enjoy the sport and the outdoors.
 In the winter following its opening, MacKeigan held a Beaches Bullet Blast tournament to encourage the disc golf community to come together.
 More than 50 people came out in -20 C weather to participate.

-First place winners won a miniature version of the Leuty Lighthouse station, and last place won a jar of pickles.
+First place winners won a miniature version of the Leuty Lifeguard Station, and last place won a jar of pickles.
 People were trying to come in last place just to win the jars of pickles, said MacKeigan.

 The Beaches Disc Golf community hold many different events at the course that are open to anyone interested in participating.